tsfpga/tsfpga/doc/folder_structure.rst

 * ``hdl/package``

 .. note::
-    If your project uses a different folder structure, and is locked into using that, tsfpga can be updated to accomodate that as well.
+    If your project uses a different folder structure, and is locked into using that, tsfpga can be updated to accommodate that as well.
     This goes for most of the folders within the module, described below.
     Feel free to create and `issue <https://gitlab.com/truestream/tsfpga/issues>`__ or a merge request.